Calendar Spread

 What are Calendar Spreads?

-A Calendar Spread is a neutral strategy that profits from time decay and an increase in implied volatility.
+A calendar spread is a neutral strategy that profits from time decay and an increase in implied volatility.

 A calendar spread can be constructed with either calls or puts by simultaneously entering a long and short position on the same underlying asset but with different expiry dates.
 Since the goal is to profit from time decay and volatility, the strike price should be as near to the underlying asset’s price as possible.
 This strategy takes advantage of how near and far dated options act when there is a change in time and volatility.